CirroBuild/FrostiDocs/docs/reference/web-console.md

 You can download the query result by clicking the `CSV` button.
 This file will be useful to test the import functionality below.

+## Notification panel

+The panel at the bottom of the web console shows the status of the most-recent query.
+This panel can be toggled by clicking the up-arrow icon on the right of the panel and shows the last 20 messages and notifications after query execution.

+<Screenshot
+  alt="Screenshot of the Web Console showing the location of the Import tab" height={535}
+  small
+  src="/img/docs/console/query-log.png"
+  width={650}
+/>

 ## Import